DSchroer/dslcad/docs/concepts.md

 <div class="tryme">

 ```
-// Extrude a square into a rectangular cube
+// extrude a square into a rectangular cube
 square() -> extrude(z=2);
 ```